vonbarown/Pursuit-Core-Web-Backend-Testing-Starter/README.md

 <details>
   <summary>Compare your approach to this solution. </summary>

-Ask any questions that come up?
 How does yours differ from this?
+Ask any questions came up?
 ```js
 // users.test.js
 const request = require('supertest')